 Only actors who appear in the episode are credited during the opening, indicating which characters will be not be featured.
 This has also on occasion spoiled the return of unexpected characters, such as the first two episodes of Series 6 crediting Kit Harrington, he does however appear as a corpse, something the show has done before, masking his return a bit.

-In season 6 episode 7 "The Broken Man", there's actually a teaser before the opening credits, rare for the show, which reveals that Sandor Clegane (better known as The Hound) is still alive in the Riverlands.
+In season 6 episode 7 "The Broken Man", there's actually The Teaser before the opening credits, rare for the show, which reveals that Sandor Clegane (better known as The Hound) is still alive in the Riverlands.
 This was ostensibly so that The Hound's survival wouldn't be spoiled by Rory McCann's presence in the credits.

 The show typically opens with a "previously on" segment cutting together various clips to remind the viewer of all past events relevant to the stories in the episode, the result being an effective spoiling of what stories are going to be included in the episode and hinting of potential plot twists.
 I.e. if the opening shows Yara telling Baelon that she's going after Theon, don't be surprised if the episode includes Yara arriving at the Dreadfort to rescue him.
 Or if the opening includes Ned and Robert discussing Rhaegar Targaryen's supposed kidnapping of Lyanna, don't be surprised when the episode includes the conclusion of Bran's Tower of Joy vision and gives The Reveal of the popular fan theory that Lyanna is actually Jon Snow's mother.